 - Pavane de la Belle au bois dormant: simple, pensive, forlornness in thoughts

-- Petit Poucet: Little Tom Thumb running around, the small world is depicted with very high notes…
+- Petit Poucet: Little Tom Thumb running around.
+The piece depicts the small world with very high notes…

 - Laideronnette, impératrice des pagodes: excellent duo playing, playful (it’s not extremely virtuosic, though); I liked the Gamelan atmosphere!